spacebanana420/tanuki/doc/recorder.md

 ### Quality (MJPEG)

 This sets the quality target for MJPEG encoding.
 Accepted values range from 1 to 120.
 The lower the value, the higher the quality, at the cost of a bigger file.
 1 produces a very faithful lossy result.
 Values above 1 are not recommended if you are going to heavily manipulate the video in editing or VFX.
 Values above 10 are generally not recommended due to the quality result.

+### Preset (x264 and QSV)

+The encoding preset sets the encoding parameters that will ultimately define the trade-off between compression quality and speed.
+A slower preset means that you can get the same video quality for lower file sizes, at the cost of slower encoding that requires more hardware power.

 ### Color format